 Simple Tomato Sauce

 - Add olive oil to a medium saucepan or skillet.
 Heat on medium heat.
 Add the onions and cook until translucent.
-Add the minced garlic and cook stirring for about 2 minutes.2 tablespoons extra-virgin olive oil, ¼ cup onion, 6 cloves garlic
+Add the minced garlic and cook stirring for about 2 minutes.2 Tablespoons extra-virgin olive oil, ¼ cup onion, 6 cloves garlic

 - Add the tomatoes, with the puree, salt, pepper, and oregano (and red pepper, if using).
 Bring to a simmer and cook for 30 minutes stirring occasionally.
-After 30 minutes taste for salt and pepper and reduce down to desired consistency.½ teaspoon dried oregano, ½ teaspoon kosher salt, ¼ teaspoon black pepper, pinch crushed red flakes
+After 30 minutes taste for salt and pepper and reduce down to desired consistency.½ teaspoon dried oregano, ½ teaspoon kosher salt, ¼ teaspoon black pepper, pinch crushed red pepper flakes

 Notes